GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Abstract

 \section{Abstract}

-Recovering global rankings from pairwise comparisons is an important problem with many applications, ranging from time synchronization to sports team ranking.
-Pairwise comparisons corresponding to matches in a competition can naturally be construed as edges in a directed graph (digraph), whose nodes represent competitors with an unknown rank or skill strength.
-However, existing methods addressing the rank estimation problem have thus far not utilized powerful neural network architectures to optimize ranking objectives.
-Hence, we aim to augment a certain ranking algorithm with neural networks, in particular graph neural networks (GNN) for its intrinsic connection to the problem at hand.
-In this paper, we introduce GNNRank, a modeling framework that is compatible with any GNN capable of learning digraph embeddings, and we devise trainable objectives to encode ranking upsets/violations.
-This framework includes a ranking score estimation approach, and adds a useful inductive bias by unfolding the Fiedler vector computation of the graph constructed from a learnable similarity matrix.
-Experimental results on a wide range of data sets show that our methods attain competitive and often superior performance compared with existing approaches.
-It also shows promising transfer ability to new data based on the trained GNN.
+Recovering global rankings from pairwise comparisons has wide applications from time synchronization to sports team ranking.
+Pairwise comparisons corresponding to matches in a competition can be construed as edges in a directed graph (digraph), whose nodes represent e.g. competitors with an unknown rank.
+In this paper, we introduce neural networks into the ranking recovery problem by proposing the so-called GNNRank, a trainable GNN-based framework with digraph embedding.
+Morever, new objectives are devised to encode ranking upsets/violations.
+The framework involves a ranking score estimation approach, and adds an inductive bias by unfolding the Fiedler vector computation of the graph constructed from a learnable similarity matrix.
+Experimental results on extensive data sets show that our methods attain competitive and often superior performance against baselines, as well as showing promising transfer ability.
+Codes and preprocessed data are at: \url{https://github.com/SherylHYX/GNNRank}.